rakutentech/engineering-blog/content/post/fewer-parameters-means-fewer-bugs.md

   author.full_name
 end
 ```
-After this refactoring, 100% of the calls from the `summary` method are to the book object itself.
+After this refactoring, the `summary` method only calls from other methods from the book object itself.
 The `Book` class still has the coupling with the `Author` class, but the point of coupling is obvious and easy to maintain.
 If we only consider the example case, you might wonder: "Isn't that a little bit over-designed?"
-Well, I would say that a good pattern is never too early.
+Well, all design is trade-offs.
+We gain the benefit of obvious, explicit point of coupling, but we have to accept the drawback of another layer of indirection.
+In our small example that may be a bad trade-off.
+But in large, production-grade codebases the benefits outweigh the drawbacks dramatically.
+So, I would say that it's better to apply a pattern early on.
 Now we can push the PR confidently and enjoy the holiday.

 ## Conclusion
 Good code should be small and simple.
 Of course, parameters are not the only place we can put our effort into when we're looking to reduce code size.